stcorp/muninn/EXTENSIONS.rst

     This function is optional.
 If it exists, it will be called after a successful pull of the product.

-``post_rebuild_hook(self, archive, attributes)``
-    This function is optional.
-If it exists, it will be called after a successful rebuild of the product.

 ``export_<format name>(self, archive, product, target_path)``
     Methods starting with ``export_`` can be used to implement product type specific export functionality.
 For example, a method ``export_tgz`` could